CelalTEMIZ/CSE-244-Unix-System-Programming/README.md

 # Grep Command Implementations and Projects

   Unix/Linux grep command with additional features in C programming language.
-It searches the given files and nested directories using processes, threads, shared memory, message queue, semaphore, mutex, pipe, fifo structures.
-It calculates the total number of given strings and first encounter position (row and column).
+  - It searches the given files and nested directories using processes, threads, shared memory, message queue, semaphore, mutex, pipe, fifo structures.
+  - It calculates the total number of given strings and first encounter position (row and column).

-  Two different projects using client-server model, timer, signal handle and other system programming structures.
+  - Two different projects using client-server model, timer, signal handle and other system programming structures.
-  They calculates some mathematical operation between client and server.
+  - These are calculates some mathematical operation between client and server.
 These projects support multiple client connections.

 # Compilation